Constraining parameter space of the Little Higgs model by data of tera-Z factory and ILC

 \section{numerical results}

-In our numerical computation, the mass of charm, bottom and top quark are taken as $1.25$, $5$ and $175$ GeV and the masses of light quarks ($u,\;d,\;s$) are neglected.
-In the center of mass frame, one has $ p_Q=p_{\bar{Q}}$ and $p_Q^2=m_Q^2$, the kinematics is determined
+Here we list all the inputs which are needed in our numerical computation.
+The masses of charm, bottom and top quarks are taken as $1.27$, $4.18$ and $173.5$ GeV and the masses of light quarks ($u,\;d,\;s$) are neglected.
+In the center of mass frame, one has $ p_Q=p_{\bar{Q}}$ and $p_Q^2=m_Q^2$, the kinematics is determined as